ansible-content-lab/cloud-deploy/readme/prereqs_and_vars.md

   - A 60-day, 100-node trial license can be generated here: [Ansible Tower 60-day trial license](https://www.redhat.com/en/technologies/management/ansible/try-it).
 - **ServiceNow Developer Instance**: Optionally, ServiceNow (or any ticketing system that can make outbound RESTful API calls) can be used to programmatically start this deployment.
 Many organizations use ServiceNow as a front-end for self-service IT, and Ansible Tower allows end-users to continue utilizing an interface they are accustomed to.
   - Instructions on how to set up a free developer instance of ServiceNow can be found [here](https://developer.servicenow.com/dev.do#!/guide/orlando/now-platform/pdi-guide/obtaining-a-pdi).
 - **Programmatic Cloud Credentials**: Ansible needs credentials to be able to talk to your cloud environment.
 Alternatively, if you deploy Ansible Tower in the same cloud environment where you plan to run this demo, you can give the instance itself permissions (such as an AWS Identity Access Management Role) to access the necessary cloud resources.
-Currently, this demo deploys resources in AWS only, but will be expanding to include GCP and Azure.
+Currently, this demo deploys resources in AWS and GCP, and will be expanding to include Azure.

 ## Variables